hominid101/enron-fraud/README.md

 For the kNN classifiers, SelectKBest with K=3 produced the best F1 score (which is the harmonic mean of precision and recall).
-These 3 features are: 'bonus', 'total_stock_value', and 'exercised_stock_options'.
-However, for the hand-tuned Decision Tree classifier, the manually selected featuers 'salary', 'bonus', 'exercised_stock_options', and 'with_poi', outperformed the best features selected by the SelectKBest utility.
+These 3 features are: 'bonus', 'total\_stock\_value', and 'exercised\_stock\_options'.
+However, for the hand-tuned Decision Tree classifier, the manually selected featuers 'salary', 'bonus', 'exercised\_stock\_options', and 'with\_poi', outperformed the best features selected by the SelectKBest utility.

 As observed above, feature selection schemes perform differently on different classifiers.
 Even on the same classifier, the performance of a scheme may vary with different parameter tunings.
 Additionally a different feature selection utility, e.g. Chi-square, or Recursive Feature Elimination (RFE) may also lead to a different set of features getting selected.
 In the interest of time these experiments are left as future work.

 Feature scaling is an important aspect of certain classification algorithms that trade off one feature against another.
-As discussed in the next section, we found that the K-Nearest_Neighbor classifier gave the best precision and recall numbers.
+As discussed in the next section, we found that the K-Nearest-Neighbor classifier gave the best precision and recall numbers.
 KNN's Euclidean distance metric is affected by feature scaling.
 So we performed MinMax scaling before fitting the KNN classifier.
 This makes a noticeable difference in